EvadeDrew/odin-recipes/README.md

-In this project I will be testing my knowledge on HTML.
-During this project I will be attempting to create headers, paragraphs, links etc.
+In this project I will be testing my knowledge on HTML.it During this project I will be attempting to create headers, paragraphs, links etc.